seriousdoge/WMI-Enum/README.md

 # WMI-Enum
- C# code for WMI Enumeration.
+ C# POC code for remote process enumeration using WMI.